EinsteinToolkit/et2021uiuc/_lectures/26-ShortLightning2/index.md

 # list all authors with the names as they appear in the SOC notes (CSV file
 # technically)
 author:
-  - Jay Vijay Kalinani
-  - Dhruv Desai
-  - Xinyu Li
+  - Alex Vano-Vinuales
-  - Atul Kedia
+  - Syed Naqvi
-  - Alexandru Dima
+  - Shailesh Kumar
 ---
 {% include base.html %}